netdata/netdata/docs/guides/configure/performance.md

 ## Global

-If you don't need per-second metrics, or if the Agent uses a lot of CPU even when no one is viewing that node's dashboard, configure the Agent to collect metrics less often.
+If you don't need per-second metrics, or if the Netdata Agent uses a lot of CPU even when no one is viewing that node's dashboard, configure the Agent to collect metrics less often.

 Open `netdata.conf` and edit the `update every` setting.
-The default is `1`, meaning that the Agent updates every second.
+The default is `1`, meaning that the Agent collects metrics every second.

-If you change this to `2`, Netdata collects metrics every other second, which will effectively halve the CPU utilization dedicated for metrics collection.
+If you change this to `2`, Netdata enforces a minimum `update every` setting of 2 seconds, and collects metrics every other second, which will effectively halve CPU utilization.
 Set this to `5` or `10` to collect metrics every 5 or 10 seconds, respectively.

 ```conf
 [global]
   update every: 5
 ```

+Every collector and plugin has its own `update every` setting, which you can also change in the `go.d.conf`, `python.d.conf`, `node.d.conf`, or `charts.d.conf` files, or in individual collector configuration files.
+If the `update every` for an individual collector is less than the global, the Netdata Agent uses the global setting.
+See the [enable or configure a collector](/docs/collect/enable-configure.md) doc for details.

 ## Specific plugin or collector